 Overtravel – These slides extend 1” or 1-1/2” beyond a full extension slide and are designed to be used in situations where the extended lip of a countertop or desk interferes with the access to the back of the drawer.
 Overtravels are most popular for use in file drawers.

-Soft-Close – As discussed in the “Types of Drawer Slides” section, these slides use a hydraulic cylinder or other mechanism to engage the drawer as it closes, dampening the closing motion and pulling the drawer fully closed.
+Soft-Close – As discussed in the “Types of Drawer Slides” section, these slides use a hydraulic cylinder or other mechanism to engage the drawer as it closes, dampening the closing motion and pulling the drawer fully closed and keeps it closed.
+Also known as Anti-Slam.

 Self-Closing – Drawers with self-closing slides fully close on their own, no effort required!
 The nylon rollers slides form a ramp into the cabinet and its drawer members so that gravity closes the drawer rather than a push.
-Self-closing precision ball bearing slides use spring mechanisms incorporated into the slide, which will pull the drawer fully closed.
+Self-closing precision ball bearing slides use spring mechanisms incorporated into the slide, which will pull the drawer fully closed and keep it closed.

 Lock-Out – Locks a drawer or work surface in the out position.
 These are popular for keyboard desks and kitchen work surfaces that pull out of a cabinet.